How Does Monkeypox Compare To COVID-19?

 What symptoms does monkeypox create?

-“It starts off sort of with a fever, headache, and you get fatigued,” said Dr. Lehnertz.
+“It starts off sort of with a fever and a headache, and you get fatigued,” said Dr. Lehnertz.

 It then creates a rash that turns into raised blisters and scabs.
 The illness lasts about two to four weeks.